Behavioral Neuroscience of Memory & Aging

 One of our main aims is to determine the effects that hormone therapies used in women have on the brain and its function across the lifespan.
 For example, we have been studying the effects of Premarin, estradiol, and progestins on cognition and neurobiology in different types of menopause.
 We are also evaluating hormones in contraceptives for effects on the brain and cognition across the lifespan.
 Findings demonstrate that estrogen and progesterone can have divergent effects on memory and neurobiology in aging females, and that effects of ovarian hormone loss and replacement are impacted by many parameters including menopause history, temporal specifics, and age.

-Donate to help Hormones, Menopause, and Memory Aging Lab!!
+Donate to help Hormones, Menopause, and Memory Aging Research!

 If you would like to make a donation to our lab, please click the button below.
-Even small contributions are a phenomenal help when it comes to our research!
+Even small contributions are a tremendous help when it comes to our research.
+Notably, supporting our research also means supporting the amazing students who work so hard to collect, analyze, and present the research findings.

 Your financial support may be considered a charitable contribution and all donations will be processed by the ASU Foundation for A New American University, a non-profit organization that exists to support Arizona State University (ASU).
 Your contribution to the Hormones, Menopause, and Memory Aging Lab and the Department of Psychology is greatly appreciated!

-Lab Director and Principal Investigator: Heather Bimonte-Nelson, PhD
+Lab Director and Principal Investigator, President's Professor, Heather Bimonte-Nelson, PhD

 Dr. Bimonte-Nelson's undergraduate degree in Psychology was earned at Richard Stockton College, located near the beach in Pomona, NJ.
 To follow her interests in brain and behavior, she began her doctoral research under the mentorship of Dr. Victor Denenberg at the University of Connecticut where she focused upon sex differences in brain morphology and function, and how ovarian hormones affected the expression of sex differences in an activational and organizational fashion.
 The idea that gonadal hormones could have such a profound influence on the brain and behavior was intriguing to her and this area of work became her passion.
 After earning her PhD in 2000, she began a postdoctoral fellowship with Dr. Ann-Charlotte Granholm at the University of Colorado Health Sciences Center in Denver, and several months later, helped move the laboratory to the Medical University of South Carolina.
 In 2005, Dr. Bimonte-Nelson moved to ASU and founded the Bimonte-Nelson Memory and Aging Laboratory.
 When Dr. Bimonte-Nelson is not in the laboratory or teaching, she enjoys the beautiful Arizona atmosphere by spending time outdoors with husband, Matt, and their two teenage daughters.
 She also enjoys painting, music, concerts and writing short stories.